-- Joined Practice Plus Group in May 2023 - Has over 20 years of Board experience responsible for Finance, Commercial and Operations in public and private organisations - Has worked predominantly in international consumer goods and retail settings with experience in heavily regulated environments such as Social Care, Public Transport and Financial Services. - Graduated with an economics degree and trained as an accountant with BDO.
+- Joined Practice Plus Group in May 2023 - Has over 20 years of Board experience responsible for Finance, Commercial and Operations in public and private organisations - Has worked predominantly in international consumer goods and retail settings with experience in heavily regulated environments such as Social Care, Public Transport and Financial Services - Graduated with an economics degree and trained as an accountant with BDO.

-Robert Moores and Dan Haxby are Non-Executive Directors representing the majority Shareholder, Bridgepoint.
+Robert Moores and Dan Haxby are Non-Executive Directors representing the majority shareholder, Bridgepoint.

-Michael Parish and Philip Whitecross are Non-Executive Directors who were previously Executive Directors of the Healthcare division prior to its acquisition by the Group in October 2019 and have extensive knowledge and experience of the activities of the Group.
+Michael Parish and Philip Whitecross are Non-Executive Directors who were previously Executive Directors of Practice Plus Group when it was the Healthcare division of Care UK, prior to its sale in October 2019 and have extensive knowledge and experience of the activities of the Group.